asudemirboga/EVChargingReservation/README.md

 ## Limitations

 This project is an academic prototype rather than a production charging platform.

-The prediction model was trained using historical charging station data, and the ML backend uses a lightweight TCP server intended for development and testing.
-Reservation validation and creation are separate operations, so simultaneous reservation requests are not protected by an atomic transaction.
+The prediction model is based on historical charging station data and therefore does not represent a real time production prediction system.
+The backend was designed for development and testing purposes.

 ## Project Report